 A pre-digital knowledge worker in 1990 might face a dozen interruptions per day: a phone call, a colleague dropping by, a memo in the in-tray.
 A digital knowledge worker in 2025 faces hundreds: emails, Slack messages, calendar notifications, text messages, app alerts, news push notifications, social media pings.
 Each one demands a decision, respond now, defer, or ignore, and each decision consumes a fraction of the limited daily budget for executive function.

 The average attention span on a screen has dropped from 2.5 minutes to 47 seconds in twenty years.
-This is not a failure of human discipline.
-It is a measurement of what constant interruption does to biological cognition over time.
+The drop measures the environment: what constant interruption does to biological cognition over time.

 Total screen time now averages 6 hours and 45 minutes per day across all devices (phone, computer, tablet, TV), with smartphone-specific time at approximately 4 hours and 30 minutes.
 Gen Z reports up to 9 hours.
-This is not passive exposure.
-It is active, fragmented engagement, switching between apps, feeds, and conversations dozens of times per hour.
+The load is fragmented engagement: switching between apps, feeds, and conversations dozens of times per hour.

 The compounding effect is what researchers call "attention residue."
 When you switch from Task A to Task B, part of your cognitive resources remain allocated to Task A for minutes afterward.
 If you switch tasks frequently, residue accumulates.
 The result: you are nominally working on the current task but cognitively processing fragments of several previous ones.
 Productivity drops.
 Error rates increase.
 The subjective experience is fatigue, scattered thinking, and a persistent sense of being behind.

-The attention crisis is not accidental.
-It is the output of a design philosophy optimized for engagement.
+The attention crisis is the output of a design philosophy optimized for engagement.

 Every major content platform, Meta, TikTok, YouTube, X, employs algorithms that select content for emotional salience, not informational value.
 Infinite scroll eliminates natural stopping points.
 Autoplay removes the need for deliberate choice.
 Variable-ratio reinforcement schedules (the same mechanism that makes slot machines addictive) drive users to check feeds repeatedly because the timing and nature of the "reward" (an interesting post, a like, a reply) is unpredictable.

 A meta-analysis of nearly 100,000 participants found that frequent consumption of short-form, low-effort content (TikTok, Reels, Shorts) is correlated with poorer sustained attention and reduced inhibitory control.
 The brain adapts to the tempo of its inputs.
 A brain habituated to 15-second videos finds a 15-minute article physiologically uncomfortable.
-The discomfort is not laziness.
-It is the measured response of a neural system that has been trained for a different cadence.
+That discomfort is the measured response of a neural system trained for a different cadence.

-Platform companies are not incentivized to reduce cognitive load.
+Platform companies have no incentive to reduce cognitive load.
 Their revenue, $201 billion for Meta alone in 2024, is directly proportional to time-on-platform.
 Every design change that would reduce cognitive load (batched notifications, removal of infinite scroll, elimination of autoplay) would also reduce engagement metrics and advertising revenue.
 The companies profiting from the cognitive load crisis have no structural reason to fix it.
 The incentive must come from outside the platform.

-The cognitive load crisis is not confined to individual well-being.
-It carries a direct, quantifiable cost to organizations.
+The cognitive load crisis carries a direct, quantifiable cost to organizations.

 Microsoft's 2023 Work Trend Index, based on aggregated data from Microsoft 365 usage across millions of users, found that employees spend 57% of their work time in communication apps: meetings, email, and chat.
 Only 43% goes to creation apps like documents, spreadsheets, and design tools.
 The average meeting-heavy employee now spends 7.5 hours per week in meetings alone, a figure that doubled between 2020 and 2023.
-The implication is blunt: in the median knowledge-worker's day, more time goes to talking about work than doing work.
+In the median knowledge-worker's day, more time goes to talking about work than doing work.

-Atlassian's research on workplace productivity puts the interruption frequency at one every 3.5 minutes for the average knowledge worker.
+Atlassian has circulated a figure of one interruption every 3.5 minutes for knowledge workers.
+That is vendor research, not a census.
 Not every interruption is external; many are self-initiated (checking email, glancing at Slack).
-But the cognitive cost is the same regardless of origin.
+The cognitive cost is the same regardless of origin.
 Each switch drains the limited pool of executive function, and the pool does not refill until the next sleep cycle.

-The aggregate economic damage is staggering.
-McKinsey Global Institute estimated that improving collaboration and communication through reduced interruptions could raise knowledge-worker productivity by 20 to 25 percent.
+McKinsey Global Institute estimated that improving collaboration and communication through reduced interruptions could raise knowledge-worker productivity by 20 to 25%.
 Applied to the US knowledge-worker population of roughly 60 million, and using average compensation figures, multiple analyses place the annual cost of unnecessary context switching at $450 billion to $650 billion in lost productivity.
 That range exceeds the entire GDP of countries like Norway or Austria.
 It dwarfs the annual revenue of any single technology company responsible for producing the interruption tools.

 The organizational response has been, for the most part, to add more tools rather than reduce interruption load.
 Companies layer project management software on top of chat on top of email on top of document collaboration on top of video conferencing.
 Each tool adds a new notification channel.
 Each channel adds a new source of context switches.
 The result is a productivity stack that generates the very fragmentation it was purchased to solve.
-Okta's 2023 Business at Work report found that the average large enterprise deploys 211 SaaS applications.
-Each one competes for employee attention via its own badge, banner, or push notification.
-The total cognitive tax of this stack is never measured because no single vendor is responsible for it.
+Okta's 2023 Business at Work report found that the average large enterprise in its sample deploys 211 SaaS applications.
+That is Okta's customer sample, not every company.
+Each app still competes for attention via its own badge, banner, or push notification.

 Time blocking.
 Cal Newport, the author of Deep Work, advocates scheduling specific blocks of uninterrupted time for cognitively demanding tasks.
 The evidence supports this: sustained attention improves dramatically when the environment is structured to prevent interruption for 60-90 minute blocks.